davidedc/devart-template/project_summary.md

 >
 > The visitor sits down on a sofa and picks up a tablet.
 She idly moves
 > sliders and presses buttons.
 Around her colors and patterns change,
 > some parts speed up, some slow down.
-And the livliness of the music,
+And the liveliness of the music,
 > colors and patterns, as they evolve algorithmically, also respond to
 > her input.
 >